Wo Hing Museum

 Wo Hing Museum information

-Built in 1912 as a meeting hall for the benevolent society Chee Kung Tong, this two-story temple provided Chinese immigrants with a place to preserve their cultural identity, celebrate festivities and socialize in their native tongue.
+This two-story temple, built in 1912 as a meeting hall for the benevolent society Chee Kung Tong, provided Chinese immigrants with a place to preserve their cultural identity, celebrate festivities and socialize in their native tongue.
 After WWII, Lahaina’s ethnic Chinese population spread far and wide and the temple fell into decline.
-Now restored and turned into a cultural museum, it houses period photos, a ceremonial dancing-lion costume and a Taoist shrine.
+Now restored and turned into a cultural museum, it houses ceremonial instruments, a teak medicine cabinet c 1900, jade pieces dating back thousands of years and a Taoist shrine.

-Don’t miss the tin-roof cookhouse out back, which holds a little theater showing fascinating films of Hawaii shot by Thomas Edison in 1898 and 1906, soon after he invented the motion-picture camera.
-These grainy black and white shots capture poignant images of old Hawaii, with paniolo (Hawaiian cowboys) herding cattle, cane workers in the fields and everyday street scenes.
-The wall behind the screen holds a collection of opium bottles unearthed during an excavation of the grounds.
+The tin-roof cookhouse out back holds a tiny theater showing films of Hawaii shot by Thomas Edison in 1898 and 1906, soon after he invented the motion-picture camera.
+These grainy black-and-white shots capture poignant images of old Hawaii, including paniolo (cowboys) herding cattle, cane workers in the fields and everyday street scenes.